Episode 16

 A podcast about soundtracks and why they're important to us.

-Twice a month, Ryan Pak takes a look at a soundtrack.
-Whether it be a song, a band, or a connection to a specific scene, he discusses personal connections to the soundtrack, either with a guest and/or co-hosts, Brandice Wilson and Nicole Barlow.
+Twice a month, Nicole Barlow and Ryan Pak take a look at a soundtrack.
+Whether it be a song, a band, or a connection to a specific scene, They discuss personal connections to the soundtrack, with a guest.

 Episodes are released on 2nd and 4th Mondays of each month.